Yedhu2github/zzmail/README.md

-ZZmail is a mail organizer which helps collage students to oraganize thier mails
+ZZmail is a mail organizer which helps collage students to oraganise their mails